tandica/rhcsa/practice-exams/general-notes.md

 4. Edit the */etc/auto.master* with the mount point and secondary file
 5. Create the secondary file /etc/auto.users and add the * directory which represents a wildcard, rw permissions, the server:directories/& symbol at the end
 6. Start and enable autofs
+7. If not working add the same services as above to the firewall and restart the autofs service!!!

 <br>